Insurance Claim Denied: Experimental or Investigational Treatment Appeals

 Oncology (cancer treatment).
 This is the most frequent context.
 Denials occur for:

-- Off-label use of approved chemotherapy agents
+- Off-label use of approved chemotherapy

 - The medical evidence or literature the insurer relied upon